Chinese Family Who Claims To Have Been Tricked By Rick Singer May Benefit Lori Loughlin’s Case

-In recent weeks, things certainly haven’t been looking good for actress Lori Loughlin and her designer husband Mossimo Giannulli.
-The pair have become the faces of the ongoing college admissions scandal, known to law enforcement as ‘Operation Varsity Blues.’
+In recent weeks, things certainly haven’t been looking good for actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli.
+The pair have become the faces of the ongoing college admissions scandal, known to law enforcement as “Operation Varsity Blues.”
 They have been accused of agreeing to pay thousands of dollars to secure their daughters, Olivia Jade and Isabella, a spot at the University of Southern California.

-They also allegedly presented their daughters as crew recruits, despite the fact that neither girl was a rower.
+They also allegedly presented their daughters as rowing crew recruits, despite the fact that neither girl was a rower.
 Both Loughlin and her husband have maintained their innocence throughout this whole saga, even as the evidence seems to continue to mount against them, according to Fox News.

-Last month, Loughlin and Giannulli pleaded not guilty to the charges against them, included conspiracy to commit mail fraud and money laundering.
-If they are in fact convicted, they could be facing decades behind bars.
+Last month, Loughlin and Giannulli pleaded not guilty to the charges against them, including conspiracy to commit mail fraud and money laundering.
+If they are convicted, they could be facing decades behind bars.
 However, there has been a new shift in this saga in the past week that may help out Loughlin and Giannulli’s case.
 It involves a Chinese family who have been caught up in the college admissions case themselves.

 Lori Loughlin looking for a crisis manager amid college admissions scandal https://t.co/isCB38vl9I pic.twitter.com/3jdhJqfsCp